• Skip to primary navigation

 Why did we decide to move to Northwest Arkansas of all places?
 Well, while we were in college in Arkansas we spent a number of weekends traveling to Northwest Arkansas for Razorback Football games at the University of Arkansas (we are both fans) and noticed how beautiful the area is.

 So, during Logan’s 4th year of Optometry School, he had to do a number of rotations at various practices, hospitals, and surgical centers around the country.
 One of these rotations was at a multidisciplinary practice in Fayetteville.
-Since it was during the summer so I was able to travel with Logan to Fayetteville and we borrowed/lived in his parent’s 5th wheel camper at a local campsite.
+Since it was during the summer I was able to travel with Logan to Fayetteville and we borrowed/lived in his parent’s 5th wheel camper at a local campsite.
 During this time, we really fell in love with the Northwest Arkansas area for a number of reasons.

 While I’ve always lived in a city, Logan grew up in a small town, Northwest Arkansas has the perfect balance of both.
 It’s large enough that it has all the amenities of a big city (minus Trader Joe’s which I’m still pretty bitter about) but it doesn’t have as much traffic and has a smaller city vibe.